svaksha/Julia.jl/Mathematics.md

 + [ShowSet.jl](https://github.com/scheinerman/ShowSet.jl) :: Nicer output for Set and IntSet objects.

 ### Set Theory
++ [DispatchedTuples.jl](https://github.com/charleskawczynski/DispatchedTuples.jl):: `Dispatched Tuples` are like immutable dictionaries (so, they're technically more like NamedTuples) except that the keys are instances of types.
+Also, because DispatchedTuples are backed by tuples, they are GPU-friendly.
 + [NamedTuples.jl](https://github.com/blackrock/NamedTuples.jl) :: An implementation of named tuples to support both index and property based access, for example in the definition of a method or as the return value of a method.